WHQ & Nat Turner Live Events arrives 2017

 The exact, same, consistent, cross generational, unifying fun, which we set out to bring to Newcastle in the first place.

-As soon as this pandemic passes, we will be firing on all cylinders once again, so do come & check us out.
+Now the pandemic is passing, we're back firing on all cylinders once again, so do come & check us out.
 We promise you'll be stunned.

 Our 'Rules of Promotion'